 The Herald is a great paper and I really enjoyed working there.

-Above center: And my old apartment (top floor) in Bradenton.
+Above right: And my old apartment (top floor) in Bradenton.
 Only $365 a month back then.

-Above right: This is Cortez Beach south of town, where I worked on my tan each morning before
+Left: This is Cortez Beach south of town, where I worked on my tan each morning

 The (Florida) Keys to My Heart